- Sociology Major

 To apply to the Senior Thesis + Honors Program in Sociology, you must be a Sociology major and have at least second-semester sophomore class standing.
 We encourage all juniors who are passionate about a specific topic and motivated to conduct original research to apply!

 The application requires:

-- Two to three page essay explaining your journey in the discipline, potential topics of interest for your research, and your future goals
+- A statement explaining your journey in the discipline, potential topics of interest for your research, and your future goals

-- Two letters of recommendation from University of Michigan faculty or GSIs (recommendations from Sociology faculty are strongly encouraged)*
+- One academic letter of recommendation from a University of Michigan faculty or GSI (recommendation from Sociology faculty are encouraged)*

-*New transfer students (students who recently entered the Sociology major from other institutions or non-LSA schools within U-M) may submit letters of recommendation and transcripts from their previous institutions.
-These will be given the same weight during the admissions process, but the student’s acceptance to the program will be conditional upon his or her Sociology GPA at the end of the Fall term of the application period.
+*New transfer students (students who recently entered the Sociology major from other institutions or non-LSA schools within U-M) may submit a letter of recommendation and transcripts from their previous institutions.

-Applications are due during fall semester of your junior year and the required three course sequence (SOC 497, 498, and 499) begins the next semester (winter).
+Applications are due during Fall semester of junior year and the required three course sequence (SOC 497, 498, and 499) begins the following semester (Winter term of junior year).

 Please carefully read the application information sheet linked below for full details.